strata-mvc/strata/docs/routes.md

 ?>
 ~~~

 The last route in the previous example will trigger on calls to `/music-page/my-name-is-jonas/` and `/music-page/x-y-u/`.
-These request will ensure a call to the `show` method of the controller `SongController` with the matched `slug` as first parameter.
+These request will be routed to the `show` method of the controller `SongController` with the matched `slug` as first parameter.

 ~~~ php
 <?php